Avanade/Beef/README.md

 The key concepts are as follows:

-- **Channel-agnostic** - the APIs are based around the key entities and the actions that can be performed on them.
+- **Channel-agnostic** - the APIs are based around the key entities and the operations that can be performed on them:
   - APIs represent the key trust boundary; as such, they make no assumptions on the consumer.
 The APIs will always validate the request data, and house the application’s functional business and orchestration rules.
   - APIs should not be developed to service a specific user interface interaction; as the APIs are agnostic to the consumer.
 The consumer has the responsibility of coordinating across API calls.
-- **Domain-based** – the APIs are based around, and encapsulate, the capabilities for a functional domain.
+- **Domain-based** – the APIs are based around, and encapsulate, the capabilities for a functional domain:
   - Outcome of a [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design); divides capapabilities into different [Bounded Contexts](https://www.martinfowler.com/bliki/BoundedContext.html).
   - Encourages micro vs monolithic services.